 He earned his bachelor's degree in business management at Guilford College in 1990, where he was a four-year letter winner in basketball.
-He earned his master's degree in sports administration from the University of Richmond in 1994.
+He earned his master's degree in sports administration from the University of Richmond in 1994

 Born in Richmond, Va., and raised in Charlotte, N.C., Yurachek, and his wife Jennifer have three sons: Ryan, Jake and Brooks.
 Ryan is a former Marshall University football student-athlete and is a graduate assistant on the Razorback Football staff.
 Ryan and his wife Morgan reside in Fayetteville.
-Jake is a redshirt-junior football student-athlete at the University of Arkansas.
-Brooks is a junior at Fayetteville High School and is a member of the football and boys' basketball teams.
+Jake is a former football student-athlete at the University of Arkansas and now works within intercollegiate athletics at SMU.
+Brooks is a senior at Fayetteville High School and is a member of the football and boys' basketball feams